-It is the timeless and eternal religion whose principles are imbued in the movements of the sun and stars, and in the natural world all around us, and can be practiced by all peoples.
+It is the timeless and eternal religion whose principles are imbued in the movements of the sun and stars, and the natural world.
 It’s the origin of many ancient wisdom traditions – some of which are still practiced today, like that of the pagans of Europe, the Druids, the Inca, the Hopi, Slavs, Hindus, Yezidis, ancient Egyptians, Sumerians, Minoans, and many others.

 I believe it is key to understanding our ancient past, who we are, and why we’re here.